'Sang Linggo nAPO Sila: Second year: Top-rating status and downfall

-Third and Final Year
+Third and final year

 'Sang Linggo nAPO Sila barely celebrated its third year on Philippine TV when the show suddenly suffered in the ratings game.
 The show was moved to Studio 3 of ABS-CBN Broadcast Center at that time in 1997.
 With Eat Bulaga! continuing to thrill the noontime viewing public with "Super SiReyna", "Kaserola ng Kabayanan", and "Philippine Bulaga Association", the staff decided to give its still-popular segment "Calendar Girl" a more bolder, naughtier approach.
 The question-and-answer portion was now handled by the newly established trio of John Estrada, Randy Santiago and Willie Revillame.
 Their delivery of naughty jokes on national TV was met with mixed reactions.
 At the same time, the show unveiled its own game portion "APO Cash ng Bayan" which gave out many cash prizes.
 The ratings improved a bit with the changes but it reportedly did not sit well with some of the original hosts of the show.
 The show was in danger of cancellation and went its final airing on November 28, 1998, when co-hosts Randy Santiago, John Estrada and Willie Revillame went on to become the main hosts of the network's new noontime show Magandang Tanghali Bayan that aired Mondays to Fridays.

+Sabado Live

-The APO Hiking Society, on the other hand, kept the Saturday noontime slot via the musical variety show "Sabado Live".
+The Apo Hiking Society was able to keep the Saturday noontime slot via the musical variety show "Sabado Live" which premiered on December 5.
+1998.
+They were joined by Agot Isidro, G. Toengi, Mo Twister, Ara Mina and Lara Fabregas.
+The show's format was similar to their previous Sunday variety show Sa Linggo nAPO Sila.
 However with "MTB" posting higher ratings after adding the phenomenal segment "Pera o Bayong" later before the year ended, ABS-CBN management decided to cancel "Sabado Live" and extend "MTB"'s run to Saturday.
 Sabado Live's final show aired on February 27, 1999.